 A friend of mine recently let me sample some of his homemade beef jerky.
-I thought it was the best jerky I’d ever had, so I picked his brain and found out that he used a Nesco Snackmaster Pro dehydrator for making all of his jerky.
-That of course meant that I needed a Nesco Snackmaster Pro, so I got one and a few packets of pre-made jerky seasoning and got to work!
-I started with AC Legg’s Cajun-flavored jerky seasoning, and boy, was I (and my neighbors) impressed!
+I thought it was the best jerky I’d ever had, so I picked his brain and found out which dehydrator he had.
+That of course meant that I needed one, so I got one and got to work.
+My first attempt at jerky was this Cajun jerky on the Nesco Snackmaster Pro.
+Boy, was I (and my neighbors) impressed!
 In about 14 hours we were all chowing down on perfectly-dried, lightly spicy Cajun beef jerky.
 Fantastic!

 This was my first time making jerky on my dehydrator, so I made sure to take very good notes for future batches.
 I’ve made teriyaki and black pepper jerky on my smoker before with great success, but I found that the Nesco Snackmaster Pro made the process 100 times easier.
 And although I usually prefer making my own spice mixes, I’ve opted to stick with pre-made flavorings for now.